 The purpose of the Bayou Conway and Panama Canal Drainage Improvement Project is to provide a reduction in the risk of flooding for the drainage basin that includes the area near the boundary between Ascension and St. James Parishes.
 The modeling component of the project will be utilized in the West Shore Hurricane Protection Levee project for the Bayou Conway crossing of the levee.
 The modeling results are also being utilized to improvements to the gravity conveyance system (channel improvements) within the watershed.
 The Bayou Conway watershed encompasses the Mississippi River Levee at the 81 mile point (mile marker 180) to its confluence with Blind River, and travels a distance of approximately 23.5 miles.
 The Panama Canal is an 8.3 mile diversion relief channel that cuts a more direct channel to the downstream end of Bayou Conway.
 The Conway/Panama System serves as the major conveyance channel for the southeastern portion of Ascension Parish and a portion of St. James Parish.
 The drainage basin encompasses an area of approximately 65 square miles, of which a large portion lies along the Mississippi River corridor.
-The entire drainage basin lies outside of the area served by the McElroy Pump Station, and its protection levees, which are located in Ascension Parish.
-The results of the Bayou Conway/Panama Canal Drainage Study will be utilized for proposed channel improvements, and for the Lake Pontchartrain West Shore Hurricane Protection Project.
-The study will also form the basis for future basin planning and watershed management.
+The entire drainage basin lies outside of the area served by the Marvin J. Braud Pump station located at McElroy, and its protection levees, which are located in Ascension Parish.
+The results of the Bayou Conway/Panama Canal Drainage Study are being utilized for proposed channel improvements, and for the Lake Pontchartrain West Shore Hurricane Protection Project.
+The study also forms the basis for future basin planning and watershed management.
 Project Status The hydraulic analysis/study was completed in July 2011.
 The study determined the existing conditions within the basin based on varying downstream conditions and proposed necessary improvements to the channels to reduce the risk of flooding within the watershed.
 Downstream conditions were determined utilizing the existing data from existing gage data, FEMA Studies, and data generated from the Amite River Tributaries and Lake Pontchartrain West Shore projects.
 As a result f this investigation, channel maintenance and a dredging regime is recommended to provide the needed channel capacity for the gravity conveyance improvements within the Bayou Conway and Panama Canal watershed.
+Currently, permits are being sought to begin the snagging and clearing of the channels to facilitate the drainage improvements.

-The next phase of work will be to begin the implementation of the proposed improvements.
+The next phase of work will be to begin the implementation of the proposed channel enlargement and improvements.
 The proposed improvements consist of five phases of work that will open up the silted/clogged channels and provide needed capacity for the drainage system.
 The phases of work were divided by assessing the most urgent priorities determined in the modeling phase, and by annual budgetary constraints allowing one phase to be completed per year.
 Project Funding The Pontchartrain Levee District and the East Ascension Gravity Drainage District have entered into an intergovernmental agreement that split the funding of the Drainage Study amongst each entity.
 Funding for the implementation of the recommendations will be funded by the EAGDD and PLD.
 Estimated Project Construction Costs The preliminary project cost estimates for the snagging and dredging of the selected channels was divided into several phases.
 The priority phase of work is approximately \$2.0M and consists of targeted areas that will have the greatest flood risk reduction and the least environmental impact.
 Subsequent phases could occur over a period of time, as funds become available.
 Costs range from \$5-8M depending on the project permitting and material disposal methods.